History of the People's Republic of China: Invalidating the Cultural Revolution

 In September 1977, Deng first proposed the idea of Boluan Fanzheng, attempting to dismantle the far-left Maoist policies associated with the Cultural Revolution.
 In the same year, he resumed the National College Entrance Examination which was cancelled for ten years due to the Cultural Revolution.
 Meanwhile, the "1978 Truth Criterion Discussion" triggered a decade-long New Enlightenment movement in mainland China, promoting democracy, humanism and universal values such as freedom, human rights and rule of law, while opposing the ideology of Cultural Revolution.

 Within several years starting 1978, victims of more than 3 million "unjust, false, wrongful cases" were rehabilitated by Deng and his allies such as Hu Yaobang, then General Secretary of the Chinese Communist Party.
 However, on the subject of Mao's legacy, Deng coined the famous phrase "7 parts good, 3 parts bad" and avoided denouncing Mao altogether.
 A major document presented at the September 1979 Fourth Plenum, gave a "preliminary assessment" of the entire 30-year period of Communist rule.
 At the plenum, party Vice Chairman Ye Jianying declared the Cultural Revolution "an appalling catastrophe" and "the most severe setback to [the] socialist cause since [1949]".

 In June 1981, the Chinese government's condemnation of the Cultural Revolution culminated in the Resolution on Certain Questions in the History of Our Party Since the Founding of the People's Republic of China, adopted by the sixth plenary session of the Eleventh Central Committee of the Chinese Communist Party.
 This resolution invalidated the Cultural Revolution as a "domestic havoc", but it stated that "Comrade Mao Zedong was a great Marxist and a great proletarian revolutionary, strategist and theorist.
 It is true that he made gross mistakes during the "Cultural Revolution", but, if we judge his activities as a whole, his contributions to the Chinese revolution far outweigh his mistakes.
 His merits are primary and his errors secondary".
-Today, the public perception of Mao has improved at least superficially; images of Mao and Mao related objects have become fashionable, commonly used on novelty items and even as talismans.

 As an aftermath of the Cultural Revolution, nationwide public safety worsened in the late 1970s and early 1980s, and as a result Deng launched the "Strike Hard" Anti-crime Campaign in 1983 which lasted until early 1987.
 More than 1.7 million people were arrested and received legal punishment during the campaign.

-Reforms and Opening-up
+Reform and opening up

 Shenzhen, one of the first special economic zones of China and the "Silicon Valley of China".
 Notable high-tech companies such as Huawei, ZTE and Konka were all founded in Shenzhen in the 1980s.